tomasstolker/pycrires/docs/about.rst

 Contact
 -------

-*pycrires* is developed by Tomas Stolker (stolker@strw.leidenuniv.nl).
+*pycrires* has been developed by Tomas Stolker (stolker@strw.leidenuniv.nl).
 Feel free to send an email for questions, comments, or suggestions.

 Contributing
 ------------